Your Reward Scheme, But Better in Every Way: Perkbox

 Perkbox seems well on the way to this goal – it’s operating already in over 60 countries, with a network of well-sourced and relevant “perks” that organisations can offer their valued people.
 As we’ve seen, it goes beyond perks in the traditional sense of a discounted coffee or two.
 People in work today are different from who they were even a couple of years ago, and the changed needs of individuals are reflected in the platform.

-To learn more about energising your people mentally, physically (and maybe even spiritually – it’s up to you!), check out Perkbox at the Workplace Wellness Festival.
+To learn more about energising your people mentally, physically (and maybe even spiritually – it’s up to you!), check out Perkbox.
 The company may run a digital platform, but it’s got human soul.